stephane-caron/pink/README.md

 ### Task costs

-Here is the example of a biped robot that controls the position and orientation of its base, left-contact and right-contact frames.
-A fourth "posture" task, giving a desired angle for each joint, is added for regularization:
+Here is the example of a biped robot that controls the position and orientation of its base, left and right contact frames.
+A fourth "posture" task, giving a preferred angle for each joint, is added for regularization:

 ```python
 from pink.tasks import BodyTask, PostureTask